bigjohnson/raspandmax/README.txt

 raspandmax
 ==========

-Use with Raspberry pi or compatible SPI controllers.
+Use with Raspberry pi or compatible SPI controllers and MAX1202, MAX1203 and MAX1204.
+See schematic.png!
 Compile with: cc -o raspandmax raspandmax.c
 Run with root privileges sudo ./raspandmax